 Viasat Voice ;is optimized specifically for your Viasat satellite network and includes unlimited local & long-distance calls in both the U.S. and Canada.
 Plus when you bundle Viasat Voice with your Viasat internet services, you will save off your monthly Viasat bill.
 See the Viasat VoIP Voice page for more information & pricing.

 NOTE: If you already have VoIP service with another provider, typically other VoIP services work fine with Viasat internet, but you will enjoy better quality with Viasat Voice.
 Plus, with Viasat Voice, your calls do not count toward your monthly data allowance.

 A Virtual Private Network (VPN) allows you to use public connections with the security of a private network.
 A VPN is often used by at-home remote workers (telecommuters) who need a secure connection to their work servers.
 Some VPNs may be slow with Viasat internet, while others may work just fine.
 Additionally, while many VPN systems work, some VPNs may not work at all.
 SSL-based VPN systems like Cisco are our most commonly successful VPN customers.
 However, for use of a IPsec VPN you will need to upgrade to a Viasat Business plan.
-The average latency per customer feedback is 650ms and download speeds are up to 100 Mbps / Upload 3 Mbps.
+The average latency per customer feedback is 630ms (millisecond), with download speeds are up to 100 Mbps.
 You should check with your company’s tech support or IT department to confirm whether your system uses a SSL-based or IPsec-based VPN and confirm that Viasat’s service will meet your requirements.